wrmack/Get-tokens/Debugging setup.md

 ## Using a browser
 As a separate exercise, simply use web inspector in Safari to view network requests and responses for the solid-auth-client.
 The login popup makes this difficult so use the solid-auth-client demo app (as described on its README page)

+## Decoding tokens
+The tokens that are returned are displayed in the console.
+Use [jwt.io](https://jwt.io) to decode them.

+## Issue with token endpoint not loading cnfKey
+Native apps use the authorization code flow through which tokens are requested from the token endpoint.
+Browsers use the implicit flow in which authorization and tokens are requested from the authorization endpoint.

+At the time of testing this app solid-server did not have the functionality to deliver a proof-of-possession (PoP) token.
+[Issue](https://github.com/solid/oidc-op/issues/15#issue-407032755).

+I got this working by copying and pasting the relevant code from AuthenticationRequest.js to TokenRequest.js (in oidc-op).
+This is basically `decodeRequestParam (request)` and all its dependencies.